 Just joking.
 One can totally understand why this is the most famous adrenaline activity to try in Slovenia.

-Speeding down the crazy rapids of cold and crystal clear emerald Soča river, which is considered one of the most beautiful rivers in Europe, is definitely a “bucket list thing to do” which attracts visitors from all over the world.
+Speeding down the crazy rapids of the cold and crystal clear emerald Soča River, which is considered one of the most beautiful rivers in Europe, is definitely a “bucket list thing to do,” which attracts visitors from all over the world.

-If you’d like to try rafting but you Soča rapids are a bit too much for you, then you can opt for rafting on one of the other Slovenian rivers (i.e. Sava or Kolpa rivers)
+If you’d like to try rafting but the Soča rapids are a bit too much for you, then you can opt for rafting on one of the other Slovenian rivers (i.e., Sava or Kolpa River)

 Let’s stay in the rivers a bit more!

-If you’ll come to Bovec during summer, you’ll encounter campsites full of people with kayaks, and the most common sight while on a road trip through Soča valley is probably a van with a kayak or two attached to the roof.
+If you come to Bovec during summer, you’ll encounter campsites full of people with kayaks, and the most common sight while on a road trip through Soča Valley is probably a van with a kayak or two attached to the roof.

-For those who prefer individual adventures, kayaking is a perfect alternative to white-water rafting.
+For those who prefer individual adventures, kayaking on the Soča River is a perfect alternative to white-water rafting.

-If you’re scared that your kayak would turn around and you’d be stuck underwater (Not me.
+If you’re scared that your kayak will turn around and you’ll be stuck underwater (Not me.
 Ah-ah.
-Not in million times. #ofcoursethatsme), you can opt for “sit on top” adventure, where you sit – you guessed it – on the kayak instead of in it.
+Not in a million times. #ofcoursethatsme), you can opt for a “sit on top” adventure, where you sit – you guessed it – on the kayak instead of in it.

-Kayak Soča is run by my ex-classmate and his sister who are world-class kayakers (championships and all that), so I’m pretty sure you’ll be in good hands!
-If you’re staying in Tolmin, do something else than just visit Tolmin Gorge and check out Maya outdoor center.
+Kayak Soča is run by my ex-classmate and his sister, who are world-class kayakers (championships and all that), so I’m pretty sure you’ll be in good hands and Soča Splash is an extremely reputable company as well!

 3. CANYONING